 2. Independence Hall

-Philadelphia is known for history on both the local and national level.
+Philadelphia is known for its history on both the local and national levels.
 Our country once considered Philly its capital.

 A statue of George Washington welcomes tourists at the front of the pretty and historic building, which is now part of the fantastic Independence National Historic Park.